 The West Center, including the auditorium and parking lot, are ADA accessible.
 ADA designated parking is available in the north and west parking lots.
-GVR makes all reasonable accommodations for those with special needs, including those with service animals as defined by the Americans with Disabilities Act, with advance notice.
-Please inform the Box Office when you purchase tickets if wheelchair accessible and companion seating is required.
+GVR makes all reasonable accommodations for those with special needs, including those with service animals as defined by the Americans with Disabilities Act.
+Please inform the Box Office when you purchase tickets or upon arrival to West Center if wheelchair accessible seating and companion seating is required.

 The House Manager will identify patrons with accessibility needs prior to opening the auditorium doors for seating.
 Patrons who have accessibility needs will be seated with the assistance of the House Manager and volunteer ushers.

 Mobility devices must be removed from fire lanes and aisles.
 The House Manager will gladly assist patrons with accessibility needs.

 West Center Auditorium is equipped with two Assisted Listening Systems, the Ampetronic Induction Loop System (known as the Induction Loop) and the Williams Hearing Assist System.
 Receivers and a headset or ear buds for the Williams Hearing Assist System are available for pick up at the West Center Box Office one (1) hour prior to performances.
 A photo ID is required to check out this equipment.

 An Automated External Defibrillator (AED) is located in the West Center lobby.
 Please alert GVR staff in the event of an emergency.

 Green Valley, AZ 85614